 There’s plenty of excitement surrounding F3’s top two from last year, Oscar Piastri and Theo Pourchaire, who took the championship by storm in their rookie seasons.
 Pourchaire in particular set tails wagging, becoming the series’ youngest ever race winner at the age of just 16.

 Red Bull junior Lawson was the most impressive of the new blood in pre-season testing, consistently punching in top five lap times and finishing second on the final day – despite running the second fewest laps.

 F3 race-winners Lirim Zendeli, Bent Viscaal and David Beckmann will also all make the step-up, as will Matteo Nannini and Alessio Deledda, but one name who few may not know too much about is Gianluca Petecof.

 The Brazilian – who is the Formula Regional European Champion and a former member of the Ferrari Academy – is highly-rated and was expected to join Formula 3, but opted to bypass the third tier all together and jump straight into F2.

 Given the rapid emergence of AlphaTauri star Yuki Tsunoda, you’d be foolish to rule out a rookie starring this season.

 The F2 season will kick off on the same weekend as F1, 26-28 March, in Bahrain.
 Don't want to miss a minute?
-Subscribe to F1 TV Pro for every single session live and visit the official F2 website for more.
+F1 TV Pro will cover every single session live and visit the official F2 website for more.